GALLERY

 200cm by 150cm Oil on canvas (diptych)

-My work concentrates on the moment where everything changes, the chaos it causes and the transformations that are inherent in the upheaval.
+My work concentrates on the moment where everything changes, the chaos it causes and the transformations inherent in the upheaval.
 “Trouble in Paradise” was intended as an homage to the seasons.
-After much reworking, it has ended up showing the aftermath of original sin offering a new take on usual depictions of the perfection of Paradise.
+After much reworking, it has ended up showing the aftermath of the myth of original sin.
+So much for perfection!

 ENQUIRE